What Is A Life Coach?

 There are plenty of coaches who will give away free introductory sessions and offer lower priced coaching than I do.
 If you are looking for less expensive coaching, I recommend noomii.com as a resource to find a coach who better meets your needs.

-I’ve been coaching for fifteen years.
+I’ve been coaching for almost twenty.
 I’ve helped thousands of people do that thing they’ve always wanted to do.
 But don’t take it from me; read my Google reviews.

 When you do the math and figure out how much I charge per hour, it does seem a little bonkers, doesn’t it?
 Because we use the therapist or lawyer pay-by-the-hour model, it appears that I’m at the highest end of luxury services.

-I’d encourage you to consider a different model.
-You’re not paying for my hours, you’re investing in a partner that will help you change your life, and enjoy the change process.
+For the purposes of my coaching practice, consider a different model from pay-by-the hour.
+You’re not paying for my time, you’re investing in a partner that will help you change your life, and enjoy the change process.
 (I am really good at that.)

-You’re investing in a coach to work with you for a finite period of time to change the way you think, inspire you to take action, and make change happen.
+You’re investing in a personal life coach to work with you for a finite period of time to change the way you think, inspire you to take action, and make change happen.

 You’re hiring me to support you as you change your life so that you can get on with living.
 We’re not doing this for ten years, we’re not even doing this for one year.
 It’s a surgical strike, baby, let’s get this done.